 Pre-writing opportunities are abundant as children engage in activities such as painting, drawing and sculpting.
 When a teacher records children’s words about their artwork, their responses to a question, or reads a menu in the kitchen area, children become aware of the purpose of print.
 Children often transition to making their own “words” by a scribble, stream of letters or even inventive spelling.
 Exposing young children to all aspects of language helps lay the foundation for the future reading and writing readiness.

-At the elementary and upper grade levels, Lesley Ellis builds on the groundwork laid in the early childhood years to help children grow into powerful communicators – confident readers, agile writers and self-assured speakers.
+In the elementary and middle school grades, Lesley Ellis builds on the groundwork laid in the early childhood years to help children grow into powerful communicators – confident readers, agile writers and self-assured speakers.

 Students are involved in an array of reading and writing activities throughout the day.
 Some of these activities are connected to ongoing classroom themes and others are designed to help develop proficiency in specific skill areas.
 Activities during the day might include writing workshops, journaling and small reading groups.
 Literacy is also integrated into many other aspects of the school day including meetings, art, science, math and social studies.